porjesuraj/Learning-Data-Structure/notes/ADS.md

 3. Non Recursive PostOrder Traversal

 ### 4. AVL Tree
-1. AVL tree is a self-balancing Binary Search Tree (BST) where the difference between heights of left and right subtrees cannot be more than one for all nodes.
+1. AVL tree is a self-balancing Binary Search Tree (BST) where the difference between heights of left and right subtrees cannot be more than 1 for all nodes.
 2. here Balanced factor(bf) for problems
 + 1. incase of LL, and LR , bf are positive
 + 2. incase of RR and RL, bf are negitive